Taryn Torres: Club career

-Gotham FC

 Torres was drafted by Sky Blue FC (soon renamed NJ/NY Gotham FC) 23rd overall in the third round of the 2021 NWSL Draft but chose not to turn professional until completing an additional year of college soccer.
 During the summer of 2021, she played for the NJ/NY Gotham Reserves team in the Women's Premier Soccer League, leading them to win the Metropolitan Conference with a 9–0 record.
 She also trained with Gotham's first team during that college off-season.
 Following her fifth year at Virginia, she signed her first professional contract with Gotham on December 22, 2021, signing for one year with an option to extend.

 Torres made her professional debut on March 19, coming on for Jennifer Cudjoe in a 2–0 loss to the North Carolina Courage in the NWSL Challenge Cup group stage.
 She made 13 appearances (9 starts) during the 2022 regular season, filling a role that had belonged to Allie Long, who was out on maternity leave, but Gotham struggled and finished at the bottom of the NWSL table.
 She missed the entire 2023 season due to an ACL injury as Gotham turned things around and won the NWSL Championship.

 Torres returned to action on March 24, 2024, appearing in Gotham's season-opening 1–0 win against the Portland Thorns.
 She made 11 appearances (1 start) in the 2024 regular season as they finished third in the standings.
 She also played in 3 games in the 2024 NWSL x Liga MX Femenil Summer Cup, starting in their 2–0 final loss to the Kansas City Current, and started all 4 games of the 2024–25 CONCACAF W Champions Cup group stage as they advanced to the knockout rounds.

 On May 25, 2025, Torres started in the 2025 CONCACAF W Champions Cup final against Tigres, where Gotham won 1–0 to become the inaugural winners of the competition.
+After making 15 league appearances for Gotham in her fourth professional year, Torres was placed on the season-ending injury list in September 2025 after suffering yet another ACL injury.